Tram 201 - Torvill and Dean

 Colin Slater is a long serving (since 1959) Notts County commentator for BBC Radio Nottingham who lives in Beeston.
 He was awarded an MBE in 2001, not only for his contribution to radio, but also for his work with the Football Association and his role as the Deputy Chairman of the Nottingham Bench of Magistrates.
 Colin has covered over 2000 Notts County matches for Radio Nottingham, the Milestone completed on 17 November 2007 when Notts played Macclesfield Town.

 Tram 224 - Vicky McClure

-The BAFTA TV Award winning star is best known for her role as ‘Lol’ in Shane Meadows’ critically acclaimed film This Is England and its subsequent TV series.
-She has also appeared in the much lauded BBC2 drama Line of Duty and ITV’s hugely successful Broadchurch.
-Vicky is also set to star in the BBC’s upcoming adaptation of Joseph Conrad’s novel The Secret Agent.
+The BAFTA Television Award winning star is well known for her roles as ‘Lol’ in Shane Meadows’ critically acclaimed film This is England and its subsequent TV series, and more recently as DI Kate Fleming in the BBC series Line of Duty.
+She also starred in the BBC’s adaptation of Joseph Conrad’s novel The Secret Agent.

 Tram 225 - Doug Scott

 Nottingham-born Doug has been called ‘one of Britain’s all-time great high altitude mountaineers’ having climbed the highest peak on each of all seven continents; ‘the Seven Summits’.
 He was the first Briton, along with Dougal Haston, to climb the South West Face of Everest.